jodrasko/jovana-draskovic-emm-capstone/README.md

-# BrainFlix App
+# eMM (electronicMedicalManagement)

 ## Instructions

-BrainFlix App is a new video streaming platform that provides you with the opportunity to upload original content as well.
+eMM is a full stack web application for users to store information about medication/physician/consult notes and have quick access to their personal medical history.

-## Getting Started with BrainFlix App
+## Getting Started with eMM

 Set up a environment file for the client and the server.